Marcelocm1995/OBD2-CAN-Simulator/README.md

 # OBD2-CAN-Simulator
-This project simulates CAN BUS of OBD2 port, helping to develop OBD2 CAN BUS projects OI
+This project simulates CAN BUS of OBD2 port, helping to develop OBD2 CAN BUS projects

 # How It Works:
 This project get the third byte of data of received CAN message and return then with randomic values on fourth-seventh data of CAN message.